favreje/price-card-frontend-mentor/README.md

     - using raw CSS
     - using block, inline-block, and flex display elements
     - understanding of relative positions
+    - Introductory understanding of responsive design for mobile devices

 - How to add Google Fonts to my project
 - General understanding of how to use CSS shadowing